Stanley Crook Primary School

 • 2021/22: £33,625

-You can view or download our latest Pupil Premium Strategy Statement and find out more about how this funding has been used at our school – and the impact it has had on pupil achievement – by the end of each Autumn term.
+You can view or download our latest Pupil Premium Strategy Statement for 2024/2025 and find out more about how this funding has been used at our school – and the impact it has had on pupil achievement in 2023/2024.

 The Government is providing funding of £150 million per annum for academic years 2018/19 and 2020/21 to provide new, substantial primary school sport funding.
 This is known as the School Sports Grant.